 The following year saw three further projects.
 The first was original incidental music and song setting for The Central School of Speech and Drama production of Shakespeare’s Anthony and Cleopatra, for director Ben Naylor.
 Changing Landscapes, or What Dobbin Saw was commissioned by Broadstairs Folk Week and included settings of ballads and poetry, with texts by Siegfried Sassoon, John Betjeman and T.S Eliot.
 A celebration of the Hooden Horse tradition of Thanet, the premiere at the Folk Week involved an orchestra of children, a community choir, a morris side, and a host of folk luminaries – Jackie Oates, Paul Hutchinson, Sam Sweeney, Andy Turner, Pete Flood and Ian Giles.
 In the autumn of 2011, Paul’s original song settings and instrumental pieces featured in The Dark Entry, a Canterbury Festival commission from Donkeywork, based on the Ingoldsby Legends.

 The following year Paul was commissioned to write The Seven Joys of Mary, a work for choir and organ for The Choir of Somerville College, Oxford, released on a CD of Advent music by Stone Records in 2013 .
 2014 saw a return, as composer for and performer in As You Like It, to The Central School of Speech and Drama.

 In 2016 Paul was commissioned by BBC Radio 4’s Playing the Skyline to write a musical portrait of the Stokenchurch Gap, the cutting through the M40 in the Chilterns near High Wycombe.
 The result was the solo work Kites, Cars and Cor Anglais, which when broadcast was accompanied by interviews recorded before, during and after the compositional process

-This year Paul has rescored the The Transports, Peter Bellamy’s ballad opera on the First Fleet of convicts sent to Australia.
-Having transcribed the melody lines from the classic 1977 recording, he has sketched new arrangments, fleshed out by the performers – Faustus, The Young’uns, Rachael McShane, Nancy Kerr, Greg Russell, and writer and storyteller Matthew Crampton.
-The production received a 5 Star review from the Guardian, and has been recorded live at the BBC Radio Theatre for an autumn broadcast on BBC Radio 3 .
+Last year Paul rescored the The Transports, Peter Bellamy’s ballad opera on the First Fleet of convicts sent to Australia.
+Having transcribed the melody lines from the classic 1977 recording, he sketched new arrangments, fleshed out by the performers – Faustus, The Young’uns, Rachael McShane, Nancy Kerr, Greg Russell, and writer and storyteller Matthew Crampton.
+The production received a 5 Star review from the Guardian, and was recorded live at the BBC Radio Theatre for broadcast on BBC Radio 3 in January 2018.